CONSTITUTION AND RULES OF HOPEMAN GOLF CLUB

 8.2 The Treasurer is responsible for securing the preparation of the annual accounts of the Club and laying these before the Annual General Meeting.

-8.3 The accounts must be certified by the Club’s independent Auditor as approved at the Annual General Meeting.
+8.3 The accounts must be certified by the Club’s independent Accountant as approved at the Annual General Meeting.

 8.4 All cheques drawn against the Club’s funds must be signed by any two of the following three: